-QC activity Procedures Check that uncertainties in emissions and removals are estimated or calculated correctly.
+QC activity Procedures Check that the movement of inventory data among processing steps is correct Check that uncertainties in emissions Check that emission and removal data are correctly aggregated from lower reporting levels to higher reporting levels when preparing summaries.
+Check that emission and removal data are correctly transcribed between different intermediate products. and removals are estimated or calculated correctly.
 Check that qualifications of individuals providing expert judgment for uncertainty estimates are appropriate.
 Check that qualifications, assumptions and expert judgments are recorded.
 Check that calculated uncertainties are complete and calculated correctly.
 If necessary, duplicate error calculations on a small sample of the probability distributions used by Monte Carlo analyses.
 Undertake review of internal documentation Check that there is detailed internal documentation to support the estimates and enable reproduction of the emission and removal and uncertainty estimates.
 Check that inventory data, supporting data, and inventory records are archived and stored to facilitate detailed review.
 Check integrity of any data archiving arrangements of outside organizations involved in inventory preparation.
 Check time series consistency.
 Check for temporal consistency in time series input data for each category of sources and sinks.
 Check for consistency in the algorithm/method used for calculations throughout the time series.
 Undertake completeness checks.
 Confirm that estimates are reported for all categories of sources and sinks and for all years.
 Check that known data gaps that may result in incomplete emissions estimates are documented and treated in a conservative way.
-Compare estimates to previous estimates.
-For each category, current inventory estimates should be compared to previous estimates, if available.
+Compare estimates to previous estimates. • For each category, current inventory estimates should be compared to previous estimates, if available.
 If there are significant changes or departures from expected trends, re-check estimates and explain the difference.